Skip to Content

 Chronic eosinophilic leukemia is a disease in which too many white blood cells (eosinophils) are made in the bone marrow.

 Eosinophils are white blood cells that react to allergens (substances that cause an allergic response) and help fight infections caused by certain parasites.
 In chronic eosinophilic leukemia, there are too many eosinophils in the blood, bone marrow, and other tissues.
 Chronic eosinophilic leukemia may stay the same for many years or it may progress quickly to acute leukemia.

-There is no standard staging system for chronic myeloproliferative disorders.
+There is no standard staging system for chronic myeloproliferative neoplasms.

 Staging is the process used to find out how far the cancer has spread.
-There is no standard staging system for chronic myeloproliferative disorders.
-Treatment is based on the type of myeloproliferative disorder the patient has.
+There is no standard staging system for chronic myeloproliferative neoplasms.
+Treatment is based on the type of myeloproliferative neoplasm the patient has.
 It is important to know the type in order to plan treatment.

-There are different types of treatment for patients with chronic myeloproliferative disorders.
+There are different types of treatment for patients with chronic myeloproliferative neoplasms.

 Eleven types of standard treatment are used:

 Watchful waiting is closely monitoring a patient's condition without giving any treatment until signs or symptoms appear or change.

 Phlebotomy is a procedure in which blood is taken from a vein.
 A sample of blood may be taken for tests such as a CBC or blood chemistry.
 Sometimes phlebotomy is used as a treatment and blood is taken from the body to remove extra red blood cells.
 Phlebotomy is used in this way to treat some chronic myeloproliferative neoplasms.